Credits

 /KB/static/images/student_loan_interest.jpg

-• Tuition and fees: Payments for required tuition and fees charged by an eligible educational institution.
+• Tuition and Fees: Required for enrollment or attendance at an eligible educational institution.

 Source: